-This larger Knightia Eocaena plate is 7 inches by 4.5 inches and 1/3 inch thick.
+This fossil Knightia Eocaena plate is 5 inches by 3.45 inches and 10 mm thick.

-The fossil fish is about 6 inches long.
-It weighs almost 1 lbs.
+The natural fossil fish is about 2.75 inches long.

 The material is thin layers of Limestone.
 Five areas are collected commercially in private beds.
 The Knightia Eocaena is the most abundant fossil fish found there.